 No trailers (regardless of size) are allowed to be towed onto a household waste site using a commercial-type vehicle.

 Certain commercial-type vehicles are available in different models which may be the same size as a commercial-type vehicle as defined within the policy, but would not require a permit under the conditions of the scheme.
-For example, they will have rear seats or windows (unlike a commercial-type vehicle that would require a permit).
-Due to health and safety considerations with regard to manoeuvrability, these vehicles may not be able to tow a trailer safely.
-This will be assessed on a case by case basis and householders will be contacted after applying for a permit.
+Due to health and safety considerations with regard to maneuverability, these vehicles may not be able to tow a trailer safely.
+This will be assessed on a case-by-case basis and householders will be contacted after applying for a permit.

 1.6 Vehicles that will not require a permit